Distant Early Warning Line: Operations

-The early warning provided was useless against intercontinental ballistic missiles (ICBM) and submarine-launched attacks.
+The early warning provided was useless against ICBMs and submarine-launched attacks.
 These were countered and tempered by the mutual assured destruction (MAD) philosophy.
 However, the scenario of a coordinated airborne invasion coupled with a limited nuclear strike was the real threat that this line protected against.
 It did so by providing Distant Early Warning of an inbound aerial invasion force, which would have to appear at the far north hours ahead of any warhead launches in order to be coordinated well enough to prevent MAD.
 A number of intermediate stations were decommissioned, since their effectiveness was judged to be less than desired and required.
-The manned stations were retained to monitor potential Soviet air activities and to allow Canada to assert sovereignty in the Arctic.
+The staffed stations were retained to monitor potential Soviet air activities and to allow Canada to assert sovereignty in the Arctic.
 International law requires a country that claims territory to actively occupy and defend such territory.

 Because the advent of ICBMs created another attack scenario that the DEW Line could not defend against, in 1958 the United States Federal Government authorized construction of the Ballistic Missile Early Warning System (BMEWS), at a reported cost of $28 billion.

 In 1985, it was decided that the more capable of the DEW Line stations were to be upgraded with the GE AN/FPS-117 radar systems and merged with newly built stations into the North Warning System.
 Their automation was increased and a number of additional stations were closed.
 This upgrading was completed in 1990, and with the end of the Cold War and dissolution of the Soviet Union, the United States withdrew all of its personnel and relinquished full operation of the Canadian stations to Canada.
 Costs for the Canadian sector were still subsidized by the United States.
 However, the American flags were lowered at the Canadian stations and only the Canadian flag remained.
 The United States retained responsibility and all operational costs for North Warning System stations located in Alaska and Greenland.